 We care deeply about the future of our planet.
 Climate change, access to clean water, and dependence on fossil fuels are issues that impact everyone on a global scale.
 It’s also important to protect our wild spaces and oceans, to defend endangered species and wildlife, and to promote sustainable farming practices.

-To do our part, 5% of our earnings are donated to charities that focus these environmental conservation issues.
+To do our part, 5% of our net income is donated to charities that focus on these environmental conservation issues.

-Since we spend so much time in the US national parks, and a lot of our website traffic is about the national parks, we also support the US National Park Service.
+Since we spend so much time in the US national parks, and a lot of our website traffic is about the national parks, the National Park Foundation is one of the charities we support.

 How do We Make Money?
 We make money through advertisements and affiliate links.
 An affiliate link is a link from our website to another website that earns us a small commission if you make a purchase.
 When you scroll past an ad, purchase a travel guide on Amazon.com through our website, etc., we earn money.
 This money helps us to maintain this website, brings you new travel information, and it helps support the following environmental conservation organizations.

 Not only do you get free travel advice but you will also be supporting the environment.

 The Natural Resources Defense Council (NRDC)

 The NRDC works to safeguard the earth – its people, its plants and animals, and the natural systems on which all life depends.
 This organization combines the power of more than three million members and online activists along with the expertise of 700 scientists, lawyers, and policy advocates across the globe to ensure the rights of all people to the air, the water, and the wild.

 They support many different environmental issues, but their priority is to fight climate change, defend endangered wildlife, and protect the oceans.